 - Cats: Hong Kong requires all cats to be microchipped prior to import.
 This can be an AVID 9-digit microchip or an ISO-compatible microchip (Home Again, ResQ, etc.).

-- Rabies Vaccination & Certificate: All pets must have an original Rabies Certificate and this certificate must state the microchip number, the date of inoculation and the validity of the particular vaccination you obtain – some are good for two years, others are only good for one.
-This vaccine must be an inactivated vaccine.
+- Rabies Vaccination & Certificate: All pets must have an original Rabies Certificate and this certificate must state the microchip number, the date of inoculation and the validity of the particular vaccination you obtain – this can be a 1 or 3 year vaccine and must be administered at least 30 days and less than a year before departure.

 - Current Vaccination Records: